-Some of the best advice for the partner of an alcoholic is to go to therapy.
-Living with an alcoholic can be emotionally, financially and physically exhausting.
+Some of the best advice for someone who is experiencing alcohol dependence in their partner is to go to therapy.
+Living with an alcoholic partner can be emotionally, financially and physically exhausting.
 Instead of a partner you can rely on, you have one you have to worry about constantly.

 Therapy can help you learn healthy coping mechanisms for dealing with the addiction.
 It will also help you recognize unhealthy thought patterns, such as blaming yourself for your partner’s addiction.
 Plus, a therapist can keep an eye on your mental health to ensure you don’t spiral or develop a codependent addiction.

 Loving a partner who has an addiction can feel like a very isolating experience.
 Your friends or family members might not understand why you don’t just leave.
 A support group will help you feel less alone and give you a judgement-free space to discuss your thoughts and feelings with people who are in a similar situation.

 It’s crucial to set healthy boundaries with your partner for what you consider to be unacceptable behavior.
 Some boundaries might include:

 - They aren’t allowed to blame their addiction on you

 - They aren’t allowed to drink or get drunk in front of children

 6. Educate Yourself

 Addiction is complicated.
 When you live with an alcoholic, it can be very easy to fall into judgmental thoughts about why they won’t just stop drinking or why they’re choosing to drink themselves to death.

 Learning about addiction can help you be more understanding with your loved one.
 It can also help you learn coping mechanisms so you’re better equipped to navigate your relationship’s complexities.